Snowflake-Labs/sfquickstarts/site/sfguides/src/visual_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

   by deploying an Analytics view that all Tasty Bytes employees can access.
 ----------------------------------------------------------------------------------*/

--- Section 5: Step 1 - Creating SQL Functions
+--  Step 1 - Creating SQL Functions
     --> create the SQL function that translates Fahrenheit to Celsius CREATE OR REPLACE FUNCTION frostbyte_tasty_bytes.analytics.fahrenheit_to_celsius(temp_f NUMBER(35,4)) RETURNS NUMBER(35,4)